Courtyard at Versailles

 As the last royal residents of Versailles, Louis XVI and Marie Antoinette lived out one of the most infamous and opulent dramatic chapters of European history against Versailles’ magnificent backdrop.

-As we well know, the decadence of French aristocratic life juxtaposed against that of a poverty stricken populace, proved dry tinder for the sparks of the enlightenment.
+As we well know, the decadence of French aristocratic life juxtaposed with that of a poverty-stricken populace proved a dry tinder for the sparks of the Enlightenment.
 Tumultuous change burned bright on the horizon and in early October 1789 the Royal couple would make what was to be their last journey to Paris, never to return to their beloved Versailles.

 Enchanting and incomparable, beloved Versailles could never be forgotten by the people of France.
 Versailles remains from then to this day, the site of many historic events, notable visits and powerful gatherings.